vmchale/atspkg/README.md

   * Track all file dependencies
   * Make contributing to your projects easier
   * Run builds in parallel (like `make`)
-  * Handle flags for garbage collection if desired
+  * Handle flags for garbage collection when necessary
+  * Install `patscc` and other ATS tooling

 Things that `atspkg` will not do for you: